Check and Receive Guizhou’s Winter Management Techniques for Tea Gardens and Cold Prevention Measures

 Winter Fertilization

 According to the growth and development patterns of tea plants, as they enter autumn and winter, the above-ground parts will gradually stop growing and enter dormancy.
 However, the underground parts become increasingly active and enter the peak period of root activity throughout the year.
 At this time, the plant's root system significantly strengthens its absorption capacity and has a high demand for nutrients.
-Timely fertilization can ensure the necessary nutrients for root activity before winter and store enough nutrients for the emergence of spring tea the following year.
+Timely fertilization can ensure the necessary nutrients for root activity before winter and store enough nutrients for the emergence of the following year.
 This results in plump, flavorful spring tea buds and improves yield, quality, and benefits.

 Fertilization Principles and Recommendations: